-Dwellings being substituted Main dwellings being occupied were substituted if the cooperation with the household became impossible due to any of the following reasons:
+• Dwellings being substituted

+Main dwellings being occupied were substituted if the cooperation with the household became impossible due to any of the following reasons:

+=

-- a) Incapacity of the interviewee
+Incapacity of the interviewee

-- b) Refusal
+Refusal

-- c) Temporary absence
+Temporary absence

-- d) Other reasons
+Other reasons

 Dwellings with which contact was not possible due to objective incapacity (ill, deaf-mute, etc.) or due to temporary absence were substituted.
 In the cases of refusal any possible effort should be made in order to persuade the household to cooperate.
-In case the interviewers did not succeed the dwelling was substituted.
+In case the interviewers did not succeed in this, the dwelling was substituted.
 Finally in the cases of temporary absence the interviewee should visit the households at least three times.